 Day to day administration is carried out by Jennifer Jarvis

 For policy issues please contact Alex Clark, the JAG’s Private Secretary,

 The Military Court Service

-The administration of the courts themselves is managed by the Military Court Service (MCS), which is part of the Ministry of Defence, in the same way that Her Majesty’s Courts and Tribunals Service, part of the Ministry of Justice, manages the civilian courts.
+The administration of the courts themselves is managed by the Military Court Service (MCS), which is part of the Ministry of Defence, in the same way that HM Courts and Tribunals Service, part of the Ministry of Justice, manages the civilian courts.

-The Court Martial may sit anywhere in the World and is portable so as to support the operational effectiveness of the Armed Forces.
-However, most trials take place in the Military Court Centres in the UK which are at:
+The Court Martial may sit anywhere in the world and is portable so as to support the operational effectiveness of the Armed Forces.
+However, most trials take place in the Military Court Centres in the UK which are in: